EXL/MotoLangDump/ReadMe.md

 4. Take the "Strings_Table.txt" file from the current directory.

 *Note:* The language of the translated strings in the table will depend on the installed language in the firmware and the selected language in the phone settings.

+*Note:* Strings on the MotoEZX phones are stored differently, so there are few of them.